Extension Scouting: Background

-Young people with special needs join in with Scout groups on a regular basis but some organizations provide a special parallel program tailored to these participants.
+Young people with disabilities join in with Scout groups on a regular basis but some organizations provide a special parallel program tailored to these participants.
 For example, The Scout Association of the United Kingdom formed a Disabled Scout Branch in 1926 and has various Scoutlink groups around the country.
 Scoutlink is a program run by The Scout Association of the United Kingdom in order to provide support and involvement for young people and adults with developmental disabilities, a form of Extension Scouting but is also the name of an Internet chat site and joint programs between The Scout Association in Northern Ireland and Scouting Ireland.

 Extension Scouting is known by different names: